Malocclusion: Signs and symptoms

 Malocclusions may be coupled with skeletal disharmony of the face, where the relations between the upper and lower jaws are not appropriate.
-Such skeletal disharmonies often distort sufferer's face shape, severely affect aesthetics of the face, and may be coupled with mastication or speech problems.
+Such skeletal disharmonies often distort the sufferer's facial shape, severely affect the aesthetics of the face, and may be coupled with mastication or speech problems.
 Most skeletal malocclusions can only be treated by orthognathic surgery.

 Classification

-Depending on the sagittal relations of teeth and jaws, malocclusions can be divided mainly into three types according to Angle's classification system published 1899.
-However, there are also other conditions, e.g. crowding of teeth, not directly fitting into this classification.
+Depending on the sagittal relations of teeth and jaws, malocclusions can be divided mainly into three types according to Angle's classification system published, in 1899.
+However, there are also other conditions, e.g., crowding of teeth, that do not directly fit into this classification.

 Many authors have tried to modify or replace Angle's classification.
 This has resulted in many subtypes and new systems (see section below: Review of Angle's system of classes).

 A deep bite (also known as a Type II Malocclusion) is a condition in which the upper teeth overlap the lower teeth, which can result in hard and soft tissue trauma, in addition to an effect on appearance.
 It has been found to occur in 15–20% of the US population.

 An open bite is a condition characterised by a complete lack of overlap and occlusion between the upper and lower incisors.
-In children, open bite can be caused by prolonged thumb sucking.
+In children, an open bite can be caused by prolonged thumb sucking.
 Patients often present with impaired speech and mastication.